Exploring Peru by Rail – Incredible Train Journeys in Peru

 No bullet train here!
 Just three days of meandering through the most amazing mountain scenery imaginable.
 Surrounded by soaring mountains and plunging valleys, my (geologist) husband was like a kid in a candy store.
 He didn’t know where to look first.
 I was perfectly content to just relax and enjoy the altiplano, mountains and snow capped volcanoes.
 Occasionally we saw flocks of vicuñas and alpacas as we ambled through the ever-changing scenery so isolated you felt you were the first person to ever see it.

 The Andean Explorer, Peru’s answer to the Orient Express (also owned by Belmond), operates on one of the world’s highest train routes as it traverses the Andes.
 South America’s first luxury sleeper train, it consists of sixteen carriages including two dining carriages, a piano bar, a spa carriage and an open-air observation deck.
+It is the ultimate way to discover Peru by train!

 The train started its life in Australia in 1990 on the run from Brisbane to Kuranda in tropical north Queensland.
 After only four years, the carriages were bought by Belmond.
 However they remained unused in storage until 2016 when they were shipped to Peru.
 After major restoration and decorating with Peruvian textiles, but leaving hints of their art deco origins, they were re-incarnated as the luxury Andean Explorer commencing service in 2017.